 Posting of workers

-A company from the EU can post its workers to the Czech Republic only for the temporary and/or occasional provision of services that are at the same time being provided in its country of origin.
+A company from the EU can post its workers to the Czech Republic only for the temporary and/or occasional provision of services that are at the same time being provided in its country of origin at the same time.

-The posted workers are subject to Czech labor law which regulates all relevant issues such as working hours, minimum wages, the security of work or the extent of leave.
-The workers nevertheless remain contracted to the employer in their country of origin.
+The posted workers are subject to a certain part of Czech labour law, which regulates all relevant issues such as working hours, minimum wages, the security of work or the extent of leave according to article 3 of the Posting of Workers Directive 96/71/EC.
+The workers nevertheless remain contracted to the posting employer.

-In general, the posting company is obliged to comply with the legislation of the host country, if it is beneficial for its workers.
-The posted workers have to enjoy the same working conditions (including minimum wages or vacation) as domestic (i.e. Czech) workers.
-If the workers stay posted in the host member state for a longer period of time, it is necessary to comply with the rules for relocation.
-More information about the rules for relocation to the Czech Republic.
+In general, the posting company is obliged to comply with the above mentioned part of the legislation of the host country if it is beneficial for its workers.
+If the workers stay posted in the host Member State for a longer period of time, it is necessary to comply with the rules for relocation.

 The posted workers and their employer need to comply with the specific rules concerning the posting of workers, in particular the rules pertaining to the notification of the host country, and the rules concerning taxation and social and health insurance.
 It is also important to be aware of the regulations on the working standards in the Czech Republic and the possible applicable sanctions.

 The Czech company to which workers are temporarily posted is obliged to notify the posted workers to the relevant labour office.
 The notification needs to be submitted on a special notification form.
 The notification has to be submitted for every single worker by the day of the commencement of the employment at the latest.
 The termination of the posting must be also announced to the respective labour office within 10 calendar days at the latest.
 The forms include the following:

 - Identification of the worker (e.g. name, address in the Czech Republic and in the country of permanent residency, and others)

 - Name of the legal or the natural person in the Czech Republic for whom the posted workers will carry out the work